-To pre-configure a FortiAP
+To pre-configure a FortiAP - CLI

 - 1. Connect the FortiAP to the FortiGate unit. - 2.
-Go to WiFi & Switch Controller > Managed FortiAPs and wait for the FortiAP to be listed.
+Go to WiFi and Switch Controller > Managed FortiAPs and wait for the FortiAP to be listed.
 Click Refresh periodically to see the latest information.
-Note the Connected Via IP address. - 3.
-Right click the row of the FortiAP that you want to connect to and then select >\ Connect to CLI.
+Note the Connected Via IP address. - Right click the row of the FortiAP that you want to connect to and then select > Connect to CLI.
 The CLI Console window opens. - 4.
 If the password prompt appears, then enter the required password.
 By default, no password is set. - 5.
 Enter the following commands to set the FortiGate WiFi controller IP address.
 This IP address is the FortiGate Internet-facing IP address, in this example 172.20.120.142.

+cfg -a AC_IPADDR_1=172.20.120.142

 '''

-cfg -a AC_IPADDR_1=172.20.120.142

 cfg -c

 '''

-- 6. To log out of the FortiAP CLI, enter exit. - 7.
-To close the CLI Console window, click the X in the top right corner of the window.
+6. To log out of the FortiAP CLI, enter exit.